• Skip to primary navigation

 Trim Fabric On All Sides

 I stapled the second denim piece to the seat.
-At this point I'm done with covering the seat.
-I trimmed all of the excess fabric being sure not to get too close to the staples in case the fabric frays or starts to come apart.
+At this point, I’m done with covering the seat.
+I trimmed all of the excess fabric, ensuring not to get too close to the staples in case the fabric frays.

 how to recycle denim